edgelesssys/constellation/docs/docs/workflows/config.md

 </tabItem>
 <tabItem value="aws" label="AWS">

-You must be authenticated with the [AWS CLI](https://aws.amazon.com/en/cli/) in the shell session.
+You must be authenticated with the [AWS CLI](https://aws.amazon.com/en/cli/) in the shell session with a user that has the [required permissions for IAM creation](../getting-started/install.md#set-up-cloud-credentials).

 ```bash
 constellation iam create aws --zone=eu-central-1a --prefix=constellTest